Financial Glosarry

 Last sale price: The price of a stock or option at the most recent transaction.

-Last trading day: The final day under an exchange´ s rules during which trading may take place in a particular options contract.
-Contracts outstanding at the end of the last trading day must be settled by delivery of the underlying financial instrument.
+Last trading day: The final day under an exchange’s rules during which trading may take place in a particular options contract.

-LEAPS: An acronym for Long-term Equity AnticiPation Securities.
-LEAPS are put or call options with expiration dates set as far as 39 months into the future.
-Like standard options, each LEAPS contract generally represents 100 shares of the underlying stock.
+LEAPS: An acronym for Long-term Equity AnticiPation Securities — put or call options with expiration dates as far as 39 months into the future.

-Limited risk: A concept often used to describe the option buyer’s position.
-Because the buyer’s loss can be no greater than the premium he or she pays for the option, his or her risk is limited.
+Limited risk: A concept describing the option buyer’s position — loss can be no greater than the premium paid.

 Longer-term option: See “LEAPS.”